Strophox/tetro-tui/README.md

 Coming up with a *good* [scoring system](https://tetris.wiki/Scoring#Recent_guideline_compatible_games) is easier with practical experience and playtesters.

-I earnestly tried to come up with a new, simple, fair formula, but it's tough to judge how much to reward the player for any given action *(how many points should a 'perfect clear' receive? - I've never achieved a single perfect clear in my life)*.
+I earnestly tried to come up with a new, simple, good formula, but it's tough to judge how much to reward the player for any given action *(how many points should a 'perfect clear' receive? - I've never achieved a single perfect clear in my life)*.
 The one I came up with, put mildly, *probably sucks*.

-But I still allowed myself to experiment, because I really liked the idea of [rewarding all spins](https://harddrop.com/wiki/List_of_twists) (and don't understand modern Tetris' obession with T-spins when L and J spins are also so satisfying).
+But I still allowed myself to experiment, because I really liked the idea of [rewarding all spins](https://harddrop.com/wiki/List_of_twists) (and don't understand modern Tetris' obession with T-spins when S-, Z-, L- and J-spins are also so satisfying).

 ## Controls